raff/walkngo/README.md

 The walker package contains the AST walker/visitor, the printer package contains modules that can "print out" the tree as different (probably broken) languages.

 The "GoPrinter" module generates a Go source that compile and should work just as good as the original.
-The "CPrinter" module tries to convert the Go source file to C.
+The "CPrinter" module tries to convert the Go source file to C (actually C++)

-The main program accepts a -c or a -go arguments to select the output.
+The main program accepts a -c boolean argument to select the output (c=true for C++, false for Go)

     walkngo -c walkngo.go